xibosignage/xibo-manual/source/en/media_module_weather.md

 {tip}

-### Update: Important news regarding Dark Sky 31st March 2020
+### Update: Important news regarding Dark Sky 31st March 2020 (update)

 Dark Sky have announced that they have joined Apple and will no longer accept new API signups.
-The Dark Sky API service for existing customers will not be affected until the end of 2021.
+The Dark Sky API service for existing customers will not be affected until the end of 2022.
+(This has been extended from 2021)

-Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/)
+Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/)

 We have chosen [OpenWeather](https://openweathermap.org/) as an alternative, follow the **Installation** steps below to provide an API key.

+**Please note**: The Open Weather API is supported from v2.2 and later.
+Once the Dark Sky API service for existing customers ceases, the Weather module will no longer work unless you upgrade to at least v2.2.

 {/tip}

 ## Installation